-This makes good sense when you consider what your indoor plants may need to survive while housed in those plastic, clay or ceramic pots.
-Unlike outdoor plants that can continuously nourish themselves in the ground from nutrient-rich soil, indoor plants are confined to their own little container.
-It’s up to you to control their world.
+This makes sense when you consider that your indoor plants have to somehow survive while housed in a pot.
+Unlike outdoor plants that can continuously nourish themselves from nutrient-rich soil, indoor plants are confined to their own little container.
+It’s up to you to manage their world.

-And, don’t be fooled that your indoor plants would prefer to live in soil.
-Never add garden soil to your soil-less mix, it will reduce particle size and choke your plants.
-Garden soil is too heavy and compacted and its pore spaces are too small.
+And, don’t be fooled into thinking that your indoor plants would prefer to live in actual soil.
+Garden soil is too heavy and compacted and its pore spaces are too small for indoor plants.
 It will reduce your houseplants’ ability to absorb water and air that is essential to their wellbeing.

 Contrary to popular belief, pushing or pressing down on the potting mix is not helping your houseplant.
-Soil-less mix is all about aeration and porosity to allow water to reach the roots and oxygen to infiltrate the soil.
-If you compress the ‘soil,’ you are cutting off a vital air source to your plants’ roots.
-Instead make sure the potting mix stays fluffy and light to ensure the best conditions in your pot.
+Soil-less mix is all about aeration and porosity to allow water and air to infiltrate the soil.
+If you tamp down on the ‘soil,’ you are cutting off a vital source of air to your plants’ roots.
+Instead, make sure the potting mix stays fluffy and light to ensure the best conditions for your plant.

 Watering to remove salt build-up